allenrobel/ndfc-python/README.md

 echo "\n" >> /path/to/your/ansible/vault/file
 ```

-ansible-vault will prompt you for a vault password, which you'll use to decrypt these passwords (using ``ansible-playbook --ask-vault-pass``) when running the example playbooks.
+ansible-vault will prompt you for a vault password, which you'll use to decrypt these passwords when running the example scripts.

 Example: